-Applications will be available to complete on the MySchoolDC website beginning December 16, 2013 and will be due no later than February 3, 2014.
-For more information on the DCPS application process, please go to www.myschooldc.org.
-Please note that there are no paper applications – all applications must be submitted online through the DCPS site.
+Applications to Duke Ellington School of the Arts and all other DCPS and DC public charter high schools are submitted via the MySchoolDC website.
+For more information on the application process, see www.myschooldc.org.
+Please note that there are no paper applications – all applications must be submitted online through the MySchoolDC.org site.